duman/passgen/README.md

 _PS: I'm also working on a linux version, since this program doesn't actually use Windows specific headers._

+## Installation

+Go to [releases](https://github.com/tkduman/passgen/releases/) and follow the instructions given on the releases page.

 ## Usage

 passgen.exe -length_of_the_password -min_security_level_of_the_password -(s or ns)